 Parents/caregivers must phone the school office to advise of any absence from school and the reason why, or leave a text message on the school cell phone 027 713 9959 or use our School Loop App to register the absence.
 If we do not know why your child is not here we have to class them as truant on the Ministry of Education’s database.
 Students should bring a note from parents/caregivers explaining their absence, on their return to school.
+Attendance= Learning

 In case of accidents or illness at school, essential first aid will be carried out in the medical room by staff that have had First Aid training.
 In the event of a more serious accident/illness, we will contact you or the emergency phone contact person(s).
 If we are unable to contact anyone, we make the best possible decision on your behalf.
 If your child has any health or associated problems requiring immediate treatment please inform the office.
 Parents will be informed as to any head injuries that occur with their child.

 Whole school assemblies are held on Friday each week at 2.15pm in the school hall.
 Parents are welcome to attend.

 If your child rides a bike or scooter to school please ensure they can ride safely and that a safety helmet is worn.
 Bicycles and scooters should be securely locked into the bicycle stands in front of the office.
 Bicycles and scooters are not to be ridden in the school grounds (unless part of a planned programme).

 If a Civil Emergency occurs, students will be kept at school until a known adult collects them.
 Regular fire and earthquake drills are held at school for all staff and students.
 The emergency plan is on the school website.